ryan-munger/Keylogging-gifViewer/README.md

 ## Usage:
 Requirements: Windows, Python, GCC.
 [Install GCC Here](https://github.com/msys2/msys2-installer/releases/download/2023-05-26/msys2-x86_64-20230526.exe). \
 Simply run the gifViewer.bat file.
-All dependencies will automatically be installed.
+All dependencies will automatically be installed. \
+If there are issues with the .exe, recompile it by uncommenting the GCC line in the batch file.